 Jeremiah Morrow Bridge

 Omnipro Services was selected to provide Comprehensive Construction Support and Construction Site services for the Ohio Department of Transportation for the Jeremiah Morrow Bridge Replacement Project.
-This project will replace the existing deck truss bridges with a concrete cast-in-place segmental box structure using the balanced cantilever method of construction.
-This $88.1 million project is scheduled to be completed in the summer of 2017.
+This project replaced the existing deck truss bridges with a concrete cast-in-place segmental box structure using the balanced cantilever method of construction.
+This $88.1 million project was completed in the summer of 2017.

-The new bridges will consist of segmental boxes that have multiple 440 foot spans which cross the deepest part of the valley, nearly 300 feet in height.
-Th e total length of the new bridges is about 2200 feet.
-The segments are approx. 55 feet wide and the new cross-section will eventually be configured as four 12 foot lanes and narrow shoulders.
+The new bridges consist of segmental boxes that have multiple 440 foot spans which cross the deepest part of the valley, nearly 300 feet in height.
+The total length of the new bridges is about 2200 feet.
+The segments are approx. 55 feet wide and the new cross-sections were configured as four 12 foot lanes and narrow shoulders.

 Ohio’s highest bridge opens to traffic after 6 years of construction

 [1/17/17 – Kerry Clines, Equipment World’s: Better Roads]

 After six years of construction, traffic is once again moving on the Jeremiah Morrow Bridge, a section of Interstate 71 that spans the Little Miami River connecting Cleveland, Columbus, and Cincinnati in Ohio.
 Limaohio.com reports that state transportation officials expect the project to be completed within the $104 million budget.

 “The completion of this project will have an enormous benefit to Ohio,” Ohio Department Of Transportation (ODOT) District 8 Deputy Director Tammy Campbell said during a ribbon-cutting in November, according to the news agency.
 “Pulling this project together was an enormous undertaking, and its efficient completion is a tribute to our project team.”